Saint Clement's Church (Philadelphia): Architecture

-Liturgy
+Liturgy and music

 Saint Clement's uses the English Missal, an English-language translation of the Tridentine Mass as it existed prior to the 1955 liturgical reforms of Pope Pius XII.
 Today, Low Mass is offered every day, using a liturgy based on the Anglican Missal and 1928 Book of Common Prayer.
 A High Mass or Sung Mass is celebrated every Sunday of the year and on most major feasts.
 From Monday through Saturday, Evening Prayer is recited according to the 1928 prayer book, followed by the novena prayers at the Shrine of Our Lady of Clemency.

+The church's four manual, 51 rank pipe organ is Austin Organ Company Opus 507, which was originally installed in 1914.